 - Install a cache plugin to cache your content as much as possible.

-- Use a CDN, if you’re selling globally.
+- Fourth, use a CDN if you’re selling globally.

-- Lastly, don’t forget to properly optimize your database.
+- Lastly, don’t forget to optimize your database correctly.

-Around 23% of visitors abandon their shopping carts because the checkout process was unnecessarily long and complicated.
-A large-sized eCommerce store can easily improve their conversion rate up to 35.26% if they offer a simple checkout design.
+Around 23% of visitors abandon their shopping carts because the checkout process is unnecessarily long and complicated.
+Therefore, a large-sized eCommerce store can quickly take its conversion rate up to 35.26% if it offers a convenient checkout process.

 You can simplify the checkout process of your eCommerce website in the following ways:

-- Offer a guest checkout option as it makes it easier and less time consuming for customers.
+- Offer a guest checkout option, making it easier and less time-consuming for customers.

 - Simplify the checkout process by eliminating unnecessary steps and items that can distract a visitor.